Tool Configuration

 memory Persistent key-value storage (SQLite) Memory

-fetch HTTP requests Fetch
+fetch HTTP GET requests with text/markdown/html output Fetch

 script Custom shell scripts as tools Script